Mary Jane Watson: Spider-Man Loves Mary Jane

 In Spider-Man Loves Mary Jane, Mary Jane is still a teenager and the book is primarily a teen drama rather than a superhero comic book, although it takes place in a superhero universe with Spider-Man playing a prominent role.
 In this continuity, Mary Jane is the most popular girl at Midtown High (her high school in Queens, NY) and even has the title of homecoming queen.
 She is briefly infatuated with Spider-Man and the two go on a date.
 After their date, she realizes that she would much rather be with Peter Parker.
 The ongoing series was preceded by two four-issue limited series, Mary Jane and Mary Jane: Homecoming, intended to appeal to female manga readers and the fans of the Mary Jane novels.

 Spider-Man never existed

 In a world where Peter Parker had never existed, everyone who had known him in the main universe appears more successful, with Mary Jane becoming a successful actress and starring in the blockbuster film Rescue.

 Spider-Verse

-Different versions of Mary Jane have been seen during the "Spider-Verse" storyline:
+Several versions of Mary Jane appear in the "Spider-Verse" storyline: